hrishikesh-kadam/popular-movie-stage-2/README.md

 # popular-movie-stage-1
 Android Developer Nanodegree - 1st Project - Popular Movie Stage 1

-Copy paste your api key in variable called api_key from this class app/src/main/java/com/example/android/popularmoviesstage1/rest/TmdbApiKey.java
+Copy paste your api key in key called tmdbApiKey from keystore.properties

-I have used git update-index --assume-unchanged app/src/main/java/com/example/android/popularmoviesstage1/re st/TmdbApiKey.java and not .gitignore
+I have used git update-index --assume-unchanged keystore.properties and not .gitignore